Obama commutes prison sentence of California Healthcare Collective pot dealer

 The two men were operating a medical marijuana dispensary, which took in a reported $6 million to $9 million in less than two years, before their arrests.

 Scarmazzo and Montes said they never intended to break the law.
-The business, their attorneys said, was "aboveboard," obtaining a business license, paying taxes and making sure patients had doctors' notes before purchases.
+They obtained a business license, paid taxes and made sure patients had doctors' notes before purchases.

-"Everything the defendants did was legal under state law," Capozzi said after the verdict.
-But neither he nor Robert Forkner, who represented Montes, were able to use state law as a defense because under federal law, marijuana is illegal
+Neither man, though, was able to use state law as a defense because under federal law, marijuana is illegal

 The latest actions brought the total number of commutations granted by President Obama to 1,715.